TheLazySquid/QuizletLiveCheat/README.md

 ## Features

-Right now this is pretty bare-bones.
-After joining a game, a hud will appear with two buttons.
+After joining a game, a hud will appear with several options.
 The hud can be toggled with "\\" (backslash).

-#### Answer a Question
+#### Answer Question

 This will answer the question you're given, provided you're the one with the answer.

-#### Auto Answer Questions
+#### Show Answer

-This will automatically answer questions as soon as they're available.
-Be warned: in indidual mode, this means you'll instantly win in a matter of seconds, since it ignores the cooldown you'd typically have.
+This will pop up a display with the correct answer, to use yourself or give to teammates.

+#### Help Mode

+There are 4 different help modes:

+1. None - Does Nothing
+2. Auto Answer (instant) - will instantly answer questions the moment they are available to answer.
+This has no cooldown, and will win the game in seconds.
+3. Auto Answer (wait) - will answer questions once they're ready to be answered.
+4. Outline Correct Answer - If you have the correct answer, it will outline it in green and the others in red.

+**Note about auto answer**:

+Auto answer will only activate after a question is answered, be that with the button or by hand.

 ## Installation